echen333/plasticlist/README.md

 # PlasticList Search

-PlasticList Search is a demo search interface for the [PlasticList](https://www.plasticlist.org/) project, a research initiative that tested over 100 everyday foods from the Bay Area for the presence of plastic chemicals.
+PlasticList Search is a search interface for the [PlasticList](https://www.plasticlist.org/) project, a research initiative that tested over 100 everyday foods from the Bay Area for the presence of plastic chemicals.
 The study, conducted by a team of independent researchers, quantified the levels of endocrine-disrupting chemicals (EDCs) and other plastic-related substances in common food items.
 The accompanying TSV dataset contains extensive data on chemical levels, testing conditions, and safety thresholds.

 Access PlasticList Search [here](https://frontend-ten-lac-57.vercel.app/) to explore the comprehensive dataset and query detailed information about plastic chemicals in your favorite foods.